-Put the sugar, cream of tartar and water in a heavy bottomed pan and place over medium heat.
+Put the sugar, cream of tartar, and water in a heavy-bottomed pan and place over medium heat.

 Put some cold water in a bowl that is larger than the base of the pan and put to one side.

-Stir the sugar mixture until the sugar has dissolved then, with a brush dipped in cold water, brush the sugar crystals from the sides of the pan to prevent the mixture from crystallizing.
+Stir the sugar mixture until the sugar has dissolved.
+Then, with a brush dipped in cold water, brush the sugar crystals from the sides of the pan to prevent the mixture from crystallizing.

 Do not stir again.

-As soon as it reaches the correct temperature, remove the pan from the heat and plunge the bottom of the pan into the cold water and leave for 2 minutes to cool it and prevent the toffee overcooking, making sure not to get any of the water into the toffee mixture.
+As soon as it reaches the correct temperature, remove the pan from the heat and plunge the bottom of the pan into the cold water and leave for 2 minutes to cool and prevent the toffee from overcooking, making sure not to get any of the water into the toffee mixture.